number-25/classletters/content/about/index.md

 draft: false
 ---

-Class Letters seeks to be a regularly updated feed of articles, unified by the goal of building a socialist~communist consciousness, itself thereafter seeking a real body politic.
+*Class Letters* seeks to be a regularly updated feed of articles, unified by the goal of building a socialist~communist consciousness, itself thereafter seeking a real body politic.

-Alongside more clearly defined political and philosophical texts, Class Letters incorporates works from different scientific, and health fields, bound by the commitment that communist work can, and should be scientific.
+Alongside more clearly defined political and philosophical texts, *Class Letters* incorporates works from different fields of science and medicine, bound by the commitment that communist work can, and should be scientific.
 Without a doubt, there is a purposeful goal of educating, and the goals of the autodidact are encouraged --- we have a reverence for education and it's transformative